 Portability of pre-compiled Linux binaries

-The HEASOFT pre-compiled Linux binaries were built under Scientific Linux 5, using the GCC 4.1.2 compilers, and many of the tasks link dynamically with - among other libraries - libgfortran.so.1, which may not be available on all platforms (having been replaced by libgfortran.so.3), or, if available, may not include the same set of symbols.
+The basic set of HEASOFT pre-compiled Linux binaries was built under Scientific Linux version 7.4 using its default compilers (GCC 4.8.5), and many of the tasks link dynamically with libgfortran.so.3 (among other libraries).
+This version of the gfortran library may not be available on all platforms, or, if available, may not include the same set of symbols.
 This may lead to errors of the following nature when running ftools:

-error while loading shared libraries: libgfortran.so.1: cannot open shared object file: No such file or directory or undefined symbol: _gfortran_internal_mallocTo rectify this problem, we have created patches for our Linux binaries containing the libgfortran.so.1 our binaries require.
+error while loading shared libraries: libgfortran.so.3: cannot open shared object file: No such file or directory or undefined symbol: _gfortran_internal_mallocTo rectify this problem, we have created patches for our Linux binaries containing the libgfortran that our binaries require.

 libgfortran patch for 64-bit Linux (x86_64)